Your business isn’t working. Close it. That’ll be $50K, thanks.

 Find one person who will pay for it.
 Then find ten.
 If you cannot find ten people willing to pay at a price that makes the business viable you do not have a product problem yet.
 You have a market problem.
 And a market problem does not get solved by better product development, more salespeople, more marketing spend.
 They are all the opposite.

 Kill the business, roll it over, go back to the ideas board.
 Successful entrepreneurs regularly say ‘my first six business ideas were failures’.
-Listen to the sermon.
+Listen to that sermon.

 This only works with a skilled sales operator doing the validation.
-Not a junior rep on a script.
+Not a junior rep on a script trying to dodge work or accountability, so be careful.
 Someone who can read a market, qualify a signal, and tell the difference between a polite maybe and a genuine no. Someone who will give you an honest read of what the market is saying rather than what you want to hear.

 Most salespeople will keep selling because that is what they are paid to do.
 The job security.
 The ones worth trusting will tell you when to stop.
 And if we tell you to stop after two months and save you two years of bleeding, that is worth a serious payday.